jrawbits/VisionEval-Wiki-JR/Home.md

+# VisionEval

-# VisionEval - A programming framework for disaggregate strategic planning models
+VisionEval is a programming framework for disaggregate strategic planning models.
+Background information is available on the project [webpage](https://gregorbj.github.io/VisionEval/).
+This site is focused on management of the overall VisionEval project.

-\
-The current list of VisionEval modules/package and models is maintained here.

 ###Modules & Packages
 Modules perform individual tasks and are the fundamental building blocks of VisionEval code (e.g., create households).
 They perform single or multiple (sub-module) functions.
 Packages are logically related combinations of one or more modules organized into libraries, as a way to distribute the VisionEval code (e.g. HH synthesis including location, income, age, etc.).
 Each module is assigned to a package.